SBP hikes policy rate by 300bps, highest since October 1996

 “MPC believes this outlook warrants a strong policy response to anchor inflation expectations around the medium-term target of 5-7pc,” it stated.

-The SBP noted that the reduction in the current account deficit (CAD) was important but required concerted efforts to improve the external situation. ’
+The SBP noted that the reduction in the current account deficit (CAD) was important but required concerted efforts to improve the external situation, emphasising that any significant fiscal slippage would undermine monetary policy effectiveness in the context of achieving price stability.

-It further emphasised that any significant fiscal slippage would undermine monetary policy effectiveness in the context of achieving the price stability objective.
+According to the SBP press release, the MPC had highlighted in its meeting in January the near-term risks to the inflation outlook from external and fiscal adjustments.

-Earlier on Feb 28, the SBP had said it had called a meeting of its Monetary Policy Committee on March 2 (today) — two weeks earlier than scheduled — when it was expected to raise the main policy rate.
+“Most of these risks have materialised and are partially reflected in the inflation outturns for February,” it said.
+“The national CPI inflation has surged to 31.5pc year-on-year, while core inflation rose to 17.1pc in urban and 21.5pc in a rural basket in February 2023.”

-Pakistan is undertaking key measures to secure International Monetary Fund (IMF) funding, including raising taxes, removing blanket subsidies, and artificial curbs on the exchange rate.
+Pakistan is undertaking key measures to secure IMF funding, including raising taxes, removing blanket subsidies, and artificial curbs on the exchange rate.
 While the government expects a deal with the IMF soon, media reports say that the agency expects the policy rate to be increased as well.

-Market participants in a recent treasury bill auction are expecting at least a 200 basis points increase in the policy rate, which stands at 17 per cent.
-The expected increase is based on the rates the government set in the auction to raise the funds.
+Earlier, market participants in a treasury bill auction expected at least a 200 basis points increase in the policy rate, which previously stood at 17pc.
+The expected increase was based on the rates the government set in the auction to raise the funds.

 The government raised Rs258 billion in the auction on February 22.
 The cut-off rates for the three-month, six-month, and 12-month tenors jumped 195 bps, 206 bps, and 184 bps higher than the previous auction.